evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 ```

 ### Fix Deprecated Setuptools Warning
-When calling colon build in ROS2 you will often see it compile everything perfectly, but throw you a light warning regarding the depracation of
+When calling colon build in ROS2 you will often see it compile everything perfectly, but throw you a light warning regarding the [depracation regarding setuptools and your setup.cfg file](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/)
+1. Make sure you have underscores in setup.cfg file for all of the packages you're calling colcon build on, and not  '-' .